wordsum/tensorflow-rnn-shakespeare/README.md

 9. pip3 install --upgrade tensorflow

-10. python tensor_install_test.py
+10. python test/utils/tensor_install_test.py

 11. wait for Tensorflow to say 'Hi'.
 If it doesn't then something is wrong.

-## Local Setup on Ubuntu with Python3 and virtualenv:
+## Local Setup on Ubuntu with Python3 and virtualenv (it works on one machine):

 1. git clone <source>